If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 City Market hosts annual holiday events to celebrate the season.
 This year they’re hosting a City Market “Lights & Delights” and a “Christmas Shop & Hop.”

-They’ll have carolers available to serenade guests, and Santa will make an appearance, too!
+They’ll have carolers available to serenade guests, and Santa makes an appearance, too!

 Popular Businesses in City Market

-Again, it’s great to support local businesses, so I want to list a few popular spots in the area…
+Again, it’s great to support local businesses.
+With that in mind, these a few of the most popular spots in the area…

 • American Prohibition Museum